dilbot-cot/T2A2/README.md

 - Tv_genres table: genres_id = Foreign Key, tv_shows_id = Foreign Key
 - Tv_shows table: tv_shows_id = Primary Key
 - Users table: user_id = Primary Key

+### Rationale
+The a user can post multiple reviews about multiple movies or TV shows, however each review can only be 'related' to one movie or TV Show.
+Validation exists to ensure that a review is an exclusivly or for movie or TV Show.
+A single genre can be associated with many different medias, and each media could be multiple genres.
+An actor or director can work on multiple medias, and could be both in TV and Movies, and the medias can also have multiple actors or directors working on the single project.

 ## How tasks are allocated and tracked
 Trello board identifying key milestones and due dates.